 }

 Here the method demo() is overloaded 3 times: first method has 1 int parameter, second method has 2 int parameters and third one is having double parameter.
 Which method is to be called is determined by the arguments we pass while calling methods.
-This happens at runtime compile time so this type of polymorphism is known as compile time polymorphism.
+This happens at compile time so this type of polymorphism is known as compile time polymorphism.

 Output: